“What were your favorite highlights in Europe?”

 I met many people along my travels that showed me around their cities when I came through their area.

-Some even gave me a place to stay for a few nights and wanted to get right back to partying.
+Some even gave me a place to stay for a few nights.

 For all the cool sights I saw and all the fun things I did it was the people I met along the way that really made my travels worth it.

-What are some of your favorite highlights in Europe?
+What are some of your favorite European highlights?

 Do you have any that are the same as mine?